This is brought out by the almost verbatim similarity of a critical verse in both the Gathas & the Bhagwad Geeta.

 In answer to this appeal, we are told that Sri Krishna was born.

+Interestingly, this name "Krsna" also appears in the Farvardin Yasht as that of a good King.
 The doctrine of the Gita was taught previously by sage "Narayan" in the reign of king Vasu (Vistasp), in the country North-West of India, where the people were white complexioned, & professed a culture of self expression, & religion of monotheism.

-Govinda (Krishna), the hero of the Bhagad Geeta, himself states that he derived his philosophy from Iranian sources.
+Govinda (Krishna ), the hero of the Bhagad Geeta, himself states that he derived his philosophy from Iranian sources.

 (Karna Parva 69-85).
 "This is the philosophy of the Atharvas & the best of all philosophies.
 Those who desire welfare should act up on this code".